ehartley38/Java-Team-Project-Small-Business-Accounts/csc1035-project-3.md

 - Electronic Point of Sale (EPOS) program
 - An EPOS that has a count of available stock
-- An EPOS that allows for customer transaction of stock, including a cost of the product, the amount of money given by the customer and the change given back to the client
+- An EPOS that allows for customer transaction of stock, including a cost of the product, the amount of money given by the customer and the change_given given back to the client
 - A way of producing a receipt of the transaction in the EPOS system
 - A way of updating stock outside of a transaction